eddmann/eddmann.github.io/content/posts/2026/2026-01-23-weeknotes-from-mcp-to-skills-buns-phpx-and-personal-software/index.md

 The toil of managing this across multiple projects would have been prohibitive before.
 Now it's almost automatic.

+## Compiled Conversations: Event Sourcing with Shawn McCool

+I finally got the chance to release a conversation I had with [Shawn McCool](https://shawnmc.cool/) at the end of last year - [episode 17 of Compiled Conversations](https://compiledconversations.com/17/).

+What initially started as a discussion around event sourcing soon expanded into how the architecture had changed the way he thinks about building software at a fundamental level.
+I admire how Shawn is able to articulate such complex concepts, and I feel his [Event Sourcery](https://www.youtube.com/c/EventSourcery) course is an invaluable resource to learn not only event sourcing but domain modelling as well.

+An important part of our discussion was moving away from noun-centric thinking - framing aggregates as "lifecycles, not nouns".
+His practical example of payment processing with 30-minute event lifecycles was a good illustration of how short-lived event streams simplify versioning and data retention.

 ## What I've Been Watching/Listening To

 Some links that have been rattling around: